-The Bachelor of Science in Early Childhood Education Program at Polk State College is a 60-credit-hour, Florida Department of Education state-approved teacher preparation program that builds upon either an Associate in Arts degree or an Associate in Science in Early Childhood Education and Management degree.
-A graduate of the Bachelor of Science in Early Childhood Education Program is eligible for Florida Professional Teacher Certification in Pre-Kindergarten/Primary Education (age 3 to grade 3), and upon graduation includes Reading and ESOL endorsements.
+The Bachelor of Science in Early Childhood Education Program at Polk State College is a 60-credit-hour, Florida Department of Education state-approved teacher preparation program that builds upon either an associate in arts degree or an Associate in Science in Early Childhood Education and Management degree.
+A graduate of the Bachelor of Science in Early Childhood Education Program is eligible for Florida Professional Teacher Certification in Pre-Kindergarten/Primary Education (age 3 to grade 3), including Reading and ESOL endorsements.